folly2022/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1.  a function that prints the alphabet, in lowercase, followed by a new line.
 2.a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3.a function that checks for lowercase character
+4. a function that checks for alphabetic character.